 Although bankruptcy does have an impact on securing credit in the future, this may not be as much of an issue for someone in their senior years.
 This will give seniors a fresh start while being able to keep their home and retirement money safe.

-There are a few things to keep in mind if you are not thinking about bankruptcy.
-Things like credit card debt, private loans and your car loan debt will not be passed on to your heirs.
-These will get paid off from your estate.
+There are a few things to keep in mind if you are thinking about bankruptcy.
+Your heirs will not be responsible for things like credit card debt, private loans and your car loan debt.
+Your estate will take care of paying these debts off.
 So your heirs will get less of an inheritance but they will not have to take on your debt.
 Any public student loans are forgiven upon your death.

 In addition to the options above, there are organizations available that specifically help seniors manage and understand their financial situation.
-Nonprofit credit counseling agencies are a good place to start since they begin by giving you a detailed review of your finances.
-They will then offer you specific advice related to your situation so that you feel more in control.
+Nonprofit credit counseling agencies are a good place to start.
+They provide you with a detailed review of your finances with specific advice related to your situation.
+This allows you to feel more in control.

 If the case is more extreme, you can get into a debt management program.
 When you enroll, you consolidate your payments but your debt amount stays.
 You will make a monthly payment to the credit counselor and they make the payments to the lenders for you.
 They also work on your behalf to negotiate lower interest rates and fees associated with your debt.
-If they can get your interest rates lowered, the more money goes to your principal and you can pay down your debt faster.
+You will then be able to save money and pay down your debt faster.

 If you are going to go this route, try and stick to nonprofit credit counseling agencies as they stick to strict standards for protecting consumers (look for organizations that are backed by the National Foundation for Credit Counseling and Council on Accreditation).

-If money is an issue, seniors that are carrying debt may be eligible for government assistance in paying for Medicare premiums, copayments and deductibles.
+If money is an issue, seniors that are carrying debt may be eligible for government assistance.
+This would be in the form of paying for Medicare premiums, co-payments and deductibles.
 Eligibility for Medicare Savings Programs are different depending on the state you reside in.
 Look up your state for specific requirements.

-Another organization worth looking into is the Administration on Aging (AoA), which is backed by the U.S. Department of Health and Human Services.
-Its purpose is to protect seniors and help them out with things like nutrition and wellness, health insurance as well as protection against being financially exploited.
+Another organization worth looking into is the Administration on Aging (AoA).
+It is backed by the U.S. Department of Health and Human Services.
+Its purpose is to protect seniors.
+They help them out with things like nutrition and wellness, health insurance as well as protection against being financially exploited.

 Different from previous generations, more seniors are heading into retirement with mounting debt.
 If this is the case, it is not too late to get things back on track.
-Taking a hard look at finances and ways to budget and make lifestyle changes can go a long way.
+Taking a hard look at your finances and ways to budget and make lifestyle changes can go a long way.
 If the situation is more dire, debt consolidation may be the answer.
-Whatever route is needed, know that there are lots of resources for seniors.